-The behavior change strategies presented here can have a significant influence upon the adoption and maintenance of behavior.
-However, they will be ineffectual if significant external barriers exist to the behavior you wish to promote.
+The behavior change strategies presented above can have a significant influence upon the adoption and maintenance of behavior.
+However, they will be ineffectual if significant external barriers exist to the behavior you wish to promote (see Chapter 8 of the online guide at www.cbsm.com).
 It is important to identify these barriers and plan for how you will overcome them.
 Study other communities to see how they have managed to overcome similar obstacles.
 Assess whether you have the resources to overcome the external barriers you identify.
 If you do not, carefully consider whether you wish to implement a program.